mzattera/v4j/docs/010/index.md

 In this note I will show the result of several experiments.
 In each experiment, the text of the Voynich is split into two parts, for example initial lines of every paragraph will form the first part of text, whilst the other lines will be in the second part;
 the character distribution of the two parts is compared using a chi-squared test, where each "bin " is a character.
-If the test shows a statistically significant variation, then each character is tested individually (again, using a chi-squared test), to highlight which characters behave differently in the two parts of the text.
+If the test shows a statistically significant variation, then each character is tested individually (using a binomial test), to highlight which characters behave differently in the two parts of the text.

 In all experiments, a [concordance version](https://github.com/mzattera/v4j/blob/master/eclipse/io.github.mzattera.v4j/src/main/resources/Transcriptions/Interlinear_slot_ivtff_1.5.txt)